-Remembering password is always tricky if you have multiple passwords for various site and apparently, it is.
+Remembering passwords is always tricky if you have multiple passwords for various sites, and apparently, it is.
 So to mitigate this sort of problem, password manager comes into focus.
 KeePassXC Password Manager is there for the Linux user for quite a long time, and it fulfills the need successfully.
-KeePassXC is a powerful and community-driven password manager which is a community fork of KeePass and supports cross-platform.
-It stores all the passwords into an encrypted database which comes with an industry-standard AES encryption algorithm using a 256-bit key.
-It works as a standalone software and doesn’t require any internet connection.
+KeePassXC is a powerful and community-driven password manager, a community fork of KeePass, and supports cross-platform.
+It stores all the passwords into an encrypted database, which comes with an industry-standard AES encryption algorithm using a 256-bit key.
+It works as standalone software and doesn’t require any internet connection.

 - Includes the beloved Auto-Type feature